vxlang/vxlang-page/README.md

 What is VXLANG?
 ---
 **VXLANG** is an executable file protection tool and a code virtualization tool.
+If you don't have a customization request, the official version of VXLANG beta is free.
+Please let me know the purpose of using it through email.

 <div align="center">
 	<a href="https://github.com/vxlang/vxlang-page">